-Let \( m \) be a natural number.
+Let \( m \) be a odd natural number.
 Consider the sum

 where the product is over all prime divisors \( p \) of \( m \).
-Analyzing this sum perhaps helps to understand the simultaneous indivisibility of the prime divisors of \( m \).
-Establishing an upper bound of \( O(X) \) for this sum would also imply the same bound for each \( \sum\limits_{0 < D \leq X} p^{r_p(D)} \) for every \( p \mid m \).
-To get an upper bound (\ref{eqn:comp}), we would require a generalized version of \cite[Conjecture 4]{BM19}, involving the density of quadratic fields with prescribed \( p \)-ranks for a finite set of primes \( p \).
+A study of this sum helps to understand the simultaneous indivisibility by the prime divisors of \( m \).
+To get an upper bound for (\ref{eqn:comp}), we perhaps require a generalization of \cite[Conjecture 4]{BM19}, for the density of quadratic fields with simultaneously prescribed $p$ and $q$-ranks, for any two distinct primes $p$ and $q$.